 Vomiting is when the contents of the stomach, including food, water and/or bile, are ejected.
 Vomiting is an active process typically accompanied by nausea, retching, and contraction of the abdominal muscles (heaving).
 The cat will often vocalize, drool, or begin retching prior to vomiting.

 Regurgitation, on the other hand, involves only the contents of the mouth or esophagus.
 Food and/or water or other ingested items do not make it to the stomach before they come back up, and there is no abdominal effort.
-Regurgitation is a passive process in which there is not vocalizing or retching, and the cat just lowers their head and food, or other materials fall out.
+Regurgitation is a passive process in which there is not vocalizing or retching: the cat just lowers their head and food, or other materials, fall out.
 Regurgitation often happens within 30 minutes to two hours after eating.

 Common Causes of your Cat Vomiting or Regurgitating